 COVID-19 FOOTBALL RULES

-It’s vital we all keep in mind that COVID-19 is still amongst us.
-Therefore we need all players to be very careful when playing football here so we can all help to limit the transmission of the virus.
+It is great to be back open but it is important to be aware that COVID-19 is still amongst us.
+Therefore we need all players to continue being very careful when playing football here so we can limit the transmission of the virus.

 ⚽️ Firstly and most importantly, everyone should self-assess for COVID-19 symptoms before playing football.
 If you are showing symptoms or living in a household with possible or actual COVID-19 infection, you must not participate or attend.
 Let your organiser know if this applies to you so he can find a replacement player.